Workshop Policies

 Registration

-You can register for workshops and lessons through our Workshops link above.
-After picking your workshop, please click “Register Now” and then proceed to the shopping cart and enter your payment information through the Stripe checkout platform.
-You will receive a confirmation receipt and the participant will receive an email with more information including what to bring with them and directions to our studio.
+You can register for workshops and lessons through our LEARN link above.
+After picking your workshop or class, please click “Register Now” and then proceed to the shopping cart and enter your payment information through the Stripe checkout platform.
+You will receive a confirmation receipt and the participant will receive an email approximately one week before their scheduled class with more information including what to bring with them and directions to our studio.
 If you are registering for someone else, please enter their name and email address in the “notes” section of checkout.

 Cancellation